Set up log alerts for Azure Local

 Nodename

 .- When you set up alerts, you might not see all the values in the dropdown menu.
-Select the checkbox for Include all future values to ensure you set up the same alert on multiple servers in the cluster.
+Select the checkbox for Include all future values to ensure you set up the same alert on multiple nodes in the cluster.

 - Threshold value: Provides a notification based on the value you've set.